Hernandez v. New York: Procedural history of the case

-Dinosio Hernandez was convicted by a jury of attempted murder on January 30, 1987, in New York Supreme Court.
+Dinosio Hernandez was convicted by a jury of attempted murder on January 30, 1987, in the New York Supreme Court.
 He appealed his conviction, claiming that under the U.S. Supreme Court's recent decision under Batson v.
 Kentucky, the prosecutor unconstitutionally used peremptory strikes against jury panel members who had Hispanic last names.
-On appeal, the court found that because the prosecutor had only challenged the three potential jurors with Hispanic surnames.
-However, the appellate court found the prosecutor has a nondiscriminatory reason for the challenge because the stricken jurors either had a relative prosecuted by the district attorney's office or spoke Spanish and may not accept the translated testimony as final.
+On appeal, the court found that the prosecutor had only challenged the three potential jurors with Hispanic surnames.
+However, the appellate court found that the prosecutor had a nondiscriminatory reason for the challenge because the stricken jurors either had a relative prosecuted by the district attorney's office or spoke Spanish and may not accept the translated testimony as final.

 Hernandez proceeded with his Batson claim and appealed to the New York Court of Appeals.
 New York's highest court of appeals agreed with the appellate court that Hernandez made a prima facie case of discrimination.
-The court did not find that striking a juror based on their language alone was reversible error as it was a "legitimate neutral ground" for the prosecutor to be concerned of the Spanish-speaking jurors fidelity to a translate court record.
-The majority noted that the trial judge was present during the entirety of the questioning and was satisfied with the prosecutor's actions as the stricken jurors' body-language signaled doubt.
+The court did not find that striking a juror based on their language alone was reversible error, as it was a "legitimate neutral ground" for the prosecutor to be concerned about the Spanish-speaking jurors' fidelity to a translated court record.
+The majority noted that the trial judge was present during the entirety of the questioning and was satisfied with the prosecutor's actions, as the stricken jurors' body language signaled doubt.

 Judge Kaye authored the dissent, criticizing the majority for the diminished protections of Batson for New York and for deciding the case on federal and not state law.
-Rather than allow Batson's contours be defined over decades of litigation, Kaye argued that deciding the matter on state law would allow clearer protections earlier for New York residents.
-On the merits, Kaye believed too much deference was provided to the trial court's decision and was concerned that while the prosecutor expressed an interest in removing Spanish-speakers because of the interpreter there was no indication that any non-Latino jurors were asked if they spoke Spanish as well.
+Rather than allow Batson's contours to be defined over decades of litigation, Kaye argued that deciding the matter on state law would allow clearer protections earlier for New York residents.
+On the merits, Kaye believed too much deference was provided to the trial court's decision and was concerned that while the prosecutor expressed an interest in removing Spanish-speakers because of the interpreter, there was no indication that any non-Latino jurors were asked if they spoke Spanish as well.

 The Supreme Court granted a writ of certiorari to determine if a Latino juror struck from jury service because of their Spanish language in a court translated proceeding violated a defendant's Batson protections.

 Arguments at the Supreme Court

 Amicus curiae

-The Mexican American Legal Defense and Education Fund (MALDEF) filed an amicus curiae on behalf of Hernandez.
+The Mexican American Legal Defense and Education Fund (MALDEF) filed an amicus curiae brief on behalf of Hernandez.
 MALDEF's argument focused on the wide usage of Spanish by Hispanics and the sociolinguistic evidence that supported Hispanics as living in a world where they are constantly required to switch between Spanish and English without the ability to turn off the ability to speak either.
 It forecast that Hispanic jurors would become an "endangered species" if they are presumed to be biased, based on a common attribute.